Key insights from the Chroma Key & Visual Marker webinar

 With chroma key and marker tracking, you can share a space together with other users and see each other physically at the same time, in real time.
 It’s not only a new way of working together more efficiently, but it also enables you to express yourself with body language and movement, just as you would in real life.

-When collaborating over design settings with others through chroma key in the XR-1, you are able to experience the real deal.
+When collaborating over design settings with others through chroma key, you are able to experience the real deal.
 Compared to the isolated nature of virtual reality, mixed reality with chroma key and visual markers offers a ground-breaking shared experience where you can interact naturally with your colleagues and clients on any projects, reviewing and discussing in real-time.

 Here you can find the Q&A to the unanswered questions.